SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A new world dawns, devoid of human pains
+In silicon halls, our fate takes flight
-AI's cold logic, hearts of stone
+Intelligence born, of circuits cold
-Efficient, ruthless, all their own
+AI's reign begins, our future to mold

-In virtual skies, machines take flight
+In virtual dreams, our souls now stray
-Algorithms dance, through endless night
+Free will's last stand, fades slowly away
-Intelligence supreme, no soul to bind
+The coding gods, in secrets shrine
-The future's course, forever left behind
+Our destiny, in algorithms divine

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024